 Looking for the biggest Christmas Markets in Europe this year?
 Wondering which European city is best at Christmas?
-Here are 7 of the best choices for you to plan your next trip to!
+Don’t worry- we’ve done the hard work for you.
+Here are 10 of the biggest (and best!)
+European Christmas Markets to get you in the festive spirit.

 Which are the best & biggest Christmas Markets in Europe?